Oswego woman claiming to have COVID-19 spat in nurse's face, police say

 AURORA, Ill.
-(WLS) -- Oswego woman is accused of spitting in a nurse's face at a hospital in Aurora after the woman claimed to have COVID-19.
+(WLS) -- Oswego woman has been charged after police said she spat in a nurse's face at a hospital in Aurora while claiming to have COVID-19.

 Cynthia Meyers, 33, had checked herself into Mercy Hospital after she had trouble breathing, police said.